Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 During the test execution cycle, the QA team identified several logical discrepancies within the inherited test case documentation suite.
 To maintain metrics consistency across the active sprint, these cases were processed under the following strict parameters:

-* **Localization Constraints (Case T283):** The test step references changing localization from *"Russian to English"*.
-However, as documented in the system specifications, the platform is **fully localized in Ukrainian** with no native Russian UI support implemented.
-The test was executed and marked as *Passed* based on the successful validation of the active Ukrainian-to-English localization switch container behavior.
+*   **Localization Constraints (Case T283):** The test step references changing localization from "Russian to English".
+However, as documented in the system specifications, the platform is fully localized in Ukrainian with no native Russian UI support implemented.
+The test was executed and marked as Passed based on the successful validation of the active Ukrainian-to-English localization switch container behavior.
-* **Performance Metric Verification (Case T286):** Case T286 mandates that the page must fully load in *less than 2 seconds* via manual verification.
-Since microsecond network layer shifts cannot be verified accurately with the naked eye, the execution status was benchmarked using the Chrome DevTools Network performance profiler (DOMContentLoaded and Finish metrics) to ensure objective validation before marking the test as *Passed*.
+*   **Performance Metric Verification (Case T286):** Case T286 mandates that the page must fully load in less than 2 seconds via manual verification.
+Since microsecond network layer shifts cannot be verified accurately with the naked eye, the execution status was benchmarked using the Chrome DevTools Network performance profiler (DOMContentLoaded and Finish metrics) to ensure objective validation before marking the test as Passed.
-* **Trunctuated Step Description (Case T288):** The implementation step for Case T288 abruptly terminates with an ellipsis (*"Scroll to the bottom footer of the Theory page..."*).
-The execution pass criteria were successfully inferred from the expected result column (*"Footer shows correct current copyright year"*), and full visual verification of the dynamic year rendering was completed.
+*   **Truncated Step Description (Case T288):** The implementation step for Case T288 abruptly terminates with an ellipsis ("Scroll to the bottom footer of the Theory page...").
+The execution pass criteria were successfully inferred from the expected result column ("Footer shows correct current copyright year"), and full visual verification of the dynamic year rendering was completed.

 ### Module Distribution & Findings